Chris Mullally

 About Me

 Hi!
 My name is Chris.
 I grew up on the south shore of Boston in a sleepy beach town called Hull.
 I spent a few years in Dubai to start high school which I would call some of the most formative of my life.
-After finishing up high school in Boston, I did my undergrad at UCLA where I studied neuroscience.
-I loved neuroscience but my favorite class would have to have been either "History of Music: The Beatles" or "English Literature: Worlds of Neil Gaiman".
-After graduation, I moved home and worked in a neurogenetics lab at Harvard Med for 4 years which inspired me to apply to an MD PhD program.
-Over the pandemic, I raised a Bernese Mountain Dog Puppy named River but left her with my mom after getting into Long because San Antonio is no place for a Swiss mountain dog.
-I hope to make a career as a physician scientist and continue to do science with my friends.
+After finishing up high school in Boston, I went to UCLA for undergrad, where I studied neuroscience.
+After graduation, I moved home and worked in a neurogenetics lab at Harvard Medical School for 4 years, which inspired me to pursue research on the mechanisms of somatic mutagenesis and their impact on human health.
+This, in turn, led me to apply to and ultimately select UT Health San Antonio (UT Health)’s South Texas MSTP to receive my MD PhD training as it boasts a world-class community of DNA damage and repair scientists I am currently going into the third year of my research training.
+Most recently, I adopted a border collie named Murphy and he is a very good boy.
+I hope to make a career as a physician-scientist and continue to do science with my friends.

 Hobbies/Interests

-I love listening to music; the top of my 2021 Spotify Wrapped was: Frank Ocean, Car Seat Headrest, LCD Sound System, Kendrick Lamar, Bon Iver.
+I love listening to music; the top of my 2024 Spotify Wrapped was: Frank Ocean, Waxahatchee, LCD Soundsystem, Kendrick Lamar and Vampire Weekend.
 I love to play guitar and take pictures.
 I recently bought a 1800's dresser which I am very excited about because the veneer is very old tiger maple that looks exactly like it sounds.

 Research Topic